phheim/folhs/README.md

 # folhs

-This is a first-order logic library, designed when implementing the algorithm for solving [reactive program games](https://arxiv.org/abs/2305.16118).
-More information is comming soon.
+This is a first-order logic library designed for [rpgsolve](https://github.com/phheim/rpgsolve) which is now deprecated.
+If you need a similar functionality consider looking at [Issy](https://github.com/phheim/issy).